ODEX-TOS/tos-desktop-environment/docs/09-options.md

 ## Modelines

-Usually, AwesomeWM is started using a session manager rather than directly using the command line.
+Usually, TDE is started using a session manager rather than directly using the command line.
 On top of that, to make `rc.lua` more portable, it is possible to set many of those options directly in your config file.
 They will be interpreted before the Lua virtual machine is started.
 The keys are: